IBM/vision-tools/misc/migrationAides/designNotes.md

 The need for a migration tool originates in the transition of IBM Visual Insights to the Maximo Application Suite (and the new name of Maximo Visual Inspection).
 This transition required a move from a standalone environment to an Open Shift (aka OCP) environment.
 This move meant that there was not an easy way to move the storage from the standalone environment into the OCP environment.

 For most users, this transition can be handled by exporting datasets and models from the standalone environment and importing them into the OCP environment.
-This approach essentially recreates the resource which means new IDs are generate.
+This approach essentially recreates the resource which means new IDs are generated.
 There is a class of users where this approach is not effective.
 These users are using the Maximo Visual Inspection App and performing inspections on manufacturing lines.
 These users have lots of data and lots of associations between resources.
 For these users, a different method is needed.